hassamwazir/hassamwazir.github.io/_projects/robot-llm.md

 related_publications: false
 ---

-This work was done in collaboration with [Liyah Coleman](https://colemanliyah.github.io/) at New York University.
+This work was done in collaboration with [Liyah Coleman](https://colemanliyah.github.io/) at the Mechatronics, Controls, and Robotics Lab at New York University Tandon School of Engineering.
 The code for this project can be found [here](https://github.com/colemanliyah/social-toy-robots).

 ## Introduction